ManojSatishkumar/apple-device-info/package/README.md

 ### How to install
 <pre><code>
-npm i apple-info
+npm i apple-device-info
 </code></pre>

 ### How to use
 <pre><code>
-const AppleInfo = require('apple-info);
+const AppleDeviceInfo = require('apple-device-info);
 or
-import AppleInfo from 'apple-info';
+import AppleDeviceInfo from 'apple-device-info';

 And then,

-const iphoneSE2020 = AppleInfo.getIphoneDetails('iPhoneSE2020', 'A2296');
+const iphoneSE2020 = AppleDeviceInfo.getIphoneDetails('iPhoneSE2020', 'A2296');
 </code></pre>

 ---